 If required, a Pap smear or STI swab is taken as well, with the patient’s consent.

-In conclusion, visiting a gynaecologist should not be looked at as something scary, but rather, as an opportunity to openly discuss your questions, fears and concerns.
+In conclusion, this manual is trying to tell you that visiting a gynaecologist should not be looked at as something scary, but rather, as an opportunity to openly discuss your questions, fears and concerns.
 It is very important to be honest with your gynaecologist and is essential to develop a good rapport and faith in your doctor.
 After all, he or she can be your friend in confidence.

 Our experts work round the clock to provide you with the answers that you are looking for.
 So, if you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space that we have built for you so do not hold back on any doubts you may have about your body and mind.